acntech/project-101/backend/DATA_ACCESS_TASKS.md

 #### If you still have time
 * Create a new endpoint, either in company og in employee that does something you want it to do.
 Only your imagination can stop you
+* When creating a new Company from an orgnr, we look up and find the name of the organization.
+The API we use returns more information than the name.
+Expand what information we fetch and save when creating a Company